-Ahaziah was 22, not 42 when he became sovereign of Judah.
+Ahaziah was 22, not 42, when he became the sovereign of Judah.
 That this is the undeniable case may be seen in the simple fact that Jehoram, Ahaziah's father and predecessor, was 40 years old at the time of his death.
 This may be seen in that Jehoram was 32 when he ascended to the crown as co-regent with Jehoshaphat and ruled 8 years (32 + 8 = 40; 2 Kings 8:16-17).
 Obviously a son cannot be 42 when his father is 40 (unless adopted?
 2 Chron.
-22:9, but we think not), thus 22 is the correct age for Ahaziah; but what of the number 42 as given in 2 Chron.
+22:9, but we think not), thus 22 is the correct age for Ahaziah; but what of the number 42 as in 2 Chron.
 22:2?

-For the non biblicist, the solution is quite simple.
+For the non-Biblicist, the solution is quite simple.
 The 42 is merely another scribal error where 42 was mistakenly written for 22.
 Whereby it might seem reasonable that a four could have inadvertently been written for the two, such is simply not the case.

 A crucial problem with this rationale is that the Hebrew Text does not give numbers.
 Instead, the words "forty and two years" and "twenty and two years" are written out and the words for 20 and 40 are considerably different.
-In Hebrew, 20 is spelled "ain-sin-resh-jod-mem" 40 is written "aleph-resh-beth-ain-jod-mem", a significant difference requiring far more than a mere slip of the pen or blink of the eye on the part of a scribe.
+In Hebrew, 20 is spelled "ain-sin-resh-jod-mem": 40 is written "aleph-resh-beth-ain-jod-mem" - a significant difference requiring far more than a mere slip of the pen or blink of the eye on the part of a scribe.

-In the first place, the believing biblicist would never have accepted such a solution as his frame of reference begins with a position of faith.
-Thus he reasons: "As both statements have been faithfully preserved by God to the 'jot and tittle', how can both be true - for they must so be".
+As their frame of reference begins with a position of faith, the believing Biblicist would never have accepted such a solution.
+Thus he reasons: "As both statements have been faith-fully preserved by God even to the very 'jot and tittle', how can both be true - for they must so be."

 The solution for this problem has been given by so many conservative scholars over the years that an attempt at referencing becomes unending.
-A careful comparison of the two passages reveals that the word "was" is in italics in the Authorized Version (King James) meaning that it is not actually present in the Hebrew Text.
+A careful comparison of the two passages reveals that the word "was" is in italics in the Authorized Bible (King James) meaning that it is not actually present in the Hebrew Text.
 The words in italics have been added by the translators in an attempt to make the rendering smoother and clearer.
 They have so designated to distinguish God's words from man's.